 If you live on campus and need additional support, your RA can be a great resource to help mediate conversations and help everyone come to an agreement.
 Talk with your roommate, and set up a time with your RA to discuss any unresolved issues.

-If you live on- or off-campus, the Conflict Resolution team provides services to help students navigate conflicts in a variety of relationships, including roommates, partners, friends, professors, classmates and more.
-They offer free workshops and coaching sessions for students looking to improve their skills around conflict management and conflict resolution.
+Whether you live on or off campus, Conflict Resolution provides services to help students navigate conflicts with roommates, significant others, professors, classmates and more.
+They offer free workshops, mediation and coaching sessions for students looking to improve their skills around conflict management and conflict resolution.